lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-join.rst

 **6. Review the three-table join results.**
 The join of ``Object`` to ``ForcedSource`` is one-to-many, and the join of ``ForcedSource`` to ``CcdVisit`` is many-to-one.
 The default Results tab will display an empty panel instead of the coverage chart.
-To view the coverage chart, click the ``Coverage'' tab at the top of the upper left panel.
+To view the coverage chart, click the "Coverage" tab at the top of the upper left panel.

 .. figure:: /_static/portal-howto-join-2.png
     :name: portal-howto-join-2
     :alt: The Portal results tab for a three-table join.

-    Figure 2: The Portal Results tab displays the activated coverage chart for the data returned from the three-table join query.
+    Figure 2: The Portal Results tab with the layout displaying the activated coverage chart for the data returned from the three-table join query.

 **7. Find more join examples.**